How Do I Know If I Have A Binding Contract?

 The last of the three essential elements of a contract is “consideration.”
 Consideration refers to something of value that is exchanged for that which is offered.
 Generally we think of money.
 But, consideration does not need to be monetary.
 Items of value, time, labor, or even an agreement not to take an action when one has a legal right to, are examples of consideration.

-Statute of Fraud – When Oral Contracts are Not Enforceable
+Statute Of Frauds: When Oral Contracts Are Not Enforceable

 Certain transactions fall within the domain of the Statute of Frauds, and must be in writing to be legally binding—that is, an oral agreement will not be sufficient.
 All transactions that deal with interest in real property, whether leasehold or ownership interest must be in writing.

 Contracts, for which complete performance of all terms will take longer than one year to complete, must also be in writing.
 Finally, transactions that involve the sale of goods in excess of $500, must also have a written contract to be enforceable.